The unglamorous lives of business travellers in Asia

 Each trip can set them back by more than $2,000.
 If they take several trips in a month, they’ll either go over their credit limit, or empty their bank accounts faster than they’re getting paid.
 Don’t forget that they still have bills to pay and loans to settle.

-With late travel reimbursements, these millennial business travellers will end up feeling flat broke — just like when they were still students.
+With late travel reimbursements, these millennial business travelers will end up feeling flatly broke — just like when they were still students.
 And for the company, that’s not a good place for employees to be in.

 It’s a shame that the once-glamorous notion of business travel has been reduced to yet another chore that employees need to take on.
 The onus lies on companies to make business travel something that employees look forward to once again — and they’ll need better tools for that.